Altinn/altinn-studio-docs/content/architecture/deployment/runtime/_index.md

 ### Routing
 To be able to route traffic to the correct container, each container is tagged to a specific end user service.
-The routing mecahnismen routes to the correct container based on the url.
+The routing mecahnism routes to the correct container based on the url containing the service parameter.

 ### Data services
 The data services application is the application responsible exposing data related functionality to the service containers.